 These different emotional and aesthetic ways of perceiving the world and things in it forces one to question conventional assumptions and perceptions, and not rotely accept the views and subjective truths and assumptions that are widely held by others.
 I’m noted for not being human-centric in my writing, and, as, an academic studying finds, I can more objectively observe how others think and perceive.

-My medical scientist colleague and friend says, as with other bipolar people she knows, I’ve been trained to follow the social rules and norms but they do not come intuitively to me as I feel things differently.
+My medical scientist colleague and friend says that, as with other bipolar and autistic people she knows, I’ve been trained to follow the social rules and norms but they do not come intuitively to me as I feel things differently.
 Bipolar people and schizophrenics can have impaired theory of mind, meaning having less of an ability to identify mental states in others and themselves.
 My friends says, through repetition and habit as being part of society, I go through the motions without with intuitive feelings.

 In peer reviewing my books, such as Philosophy of Artificial Intelligence, she and I can be at philosophical odds.
 As a medical scientist, she views humanity from within, while, as a philosopher, I tend to it from outside.
 She wants me to refer to humans as ‘we’ instead of my usual ‘they.’

 Many bipolar people have a love-hate relationship with the medicine and treatments.
 The medicine and treatments are about thinking and functioning according to society’s norms (which is important), but many bipolar people, often artists, do not like how it suppresses their different and creative ways of thinking.
 Studies have pointed to creativity, intelligence and bipolar disorder having the same underlying genetic traits.